 Lindsay works with Prosper Strategies’ changemaking clients to understand their goals and develop the right marketing and PR approaches for meeting them.
 She has a knack for getting people to say, “I never thought of it that way.”
 In addition to her firsthand experience launching and leading social impact organizations, she was on the team that helped the Frank Lloyd Wright Foundation develop its communications plans surrounding the lease of the architect’s archives and collections to the Museum of Modern Art.
 She led the communications strategy for the nonprofit foundation of a publicly traded company in its acquisition of a small family nonprofit and the reintroduction of 70-year-old literacy nonprofit, The Great Books Foundation.

-Lindsay is still actively involved in the tech community as a council member for Ms. Tech, an organization devoted to helping tech women do business and businesswomen do tech.
-She is also a Guild Board Member of Boys & Girls Clubs of Chicago.
+Lindsay is actively involved in the Chicago chapter of the Social Enterprise Alliance and Ms. Tech and she sits on the Guild Board of Boys & Girls Clubs of Chicago.
 She regularly speaks about impact-driven marketing and PR for organizations including Google, 1871 and the Impact Engine Accelerator.